johnnyj2608/LootCouncil/README.md

 Clone down this repository.
 You will need `VS Code` installed globally on your machine.

-You will need a couple imports to run this script.
+You will need a couple of imports to run this script.
 `pip install pandas`
 `pip install requests`